 To ensure these procedures are followed, upon being notified of the death of a firearms licence holder, Firearms Services will make inquiries with the nominated next of kin as to who is ‘keeping’ the firearm while the estate is being finalised.
 Firearms Services will also contact the keeper to remind them of their obligations under the Act and records are updated to show the current arrangements relating to the firearm/s.

-To determine the beneficiary of a firearm and/or who is authorised to dispose of it, Firearms Services will refer to the standard rules relating to the administration of deceased estates in Tasmania.
+To determine the beneficiary of a firearm and/or who is authorised to dispose of it, Tasmania Police will refer to the standard rules relating to the administration of deceased estates in Tasmania.

 Where a person dies without having left a will, they are considered to have died intestate.
 In such cases an administrator will be appointed by the Supreme Court to distribute the estate.
-In this situation the administrator (often this is the next of kin) is responsible for advising Firearms Services as to any instructions regarding the firearm.
-Letters of administration should be provided to Firearms Services as proof of the authority of the administrator.
+In this situation the administrator (often this is the next of kin) is responsible for advising Tasmania Police as to any instructions regarding the firearm.
+Letters of administration should be provided to Tasmania Police as proof of the authority of the administrator.

 A firearm belonging to a deceased estate must not be released by a keeper, dealer or police station (if it is has been surrendered) unless in accordance with the process outlined above.